 Tracking your net worth is a powerful exercise.

-By simply making yourself aware of your current financial standing, you can start making conscious money decisions for your long-term financial health.
+Simply by making yourself aware of your current financial standing, you can start making conscious money decisions for your long-term financial health.

 Whether your goal is to become independently wealthy, or simply to get a better grip on your big picture financial situation, tracking your net worth can keep you organized and speed your progress.